Nail and Beak Trimming - Articles and Information - Lady Gouldian Finch Supplies USA

 Quick contains the blood and Nerves

-Cutting the nails is simple on birds with white-light toenails like the Gouldian.
+Cutting the nails is simple on birds with white-light nails like the Gouldian.
 Each bird nail has a "quick" - the living portion of the nail that contains blood and nerves.
-You can easily see the "quick" on the Gouldian because their toe nails are white.
+You can easily see the "quick" on the Gouldian because their nails are white.
 In white - light colored claws, the quick appears as a pinkish stripe that grows partway down the center of the nail.
 To find the quick in dark claws, turn the bird over to examine the underside of the claw.

 Just a little at a time